 - Click Uninstall.

-- Delete the entire LabKey installation directory:
+- Delete the entire LabKey installation directory.

-- Run the LabKey Installer again.
+- Install LabKey again.

 If the install seems successful, it is often helpful to submit debugging logs